Achieving DNA Labeling Capacity with Minimum Labels through Extremal de Bruijn Subgraphs: Constructions of Path Unique Subgraphs of

 Next, we present our second construction. \begin{construction} Let $ \mG^2_{q}=(\mV^2_{q}, \mE^2_{q})$ be the subgraph of $\mB_{q,2}=(\mV_{q,2}, \mE_{q, 2})$ with $\mV^2_{q} = \mV_{q, 2}$ where the edge $(x_1, x_2, x_3) \in \mE_{q,2}$ is in $\mE^2_{q}$ if and only if it meets one of the following (mutually exclusive) conditions:\begin{enumerate}[label=\Roman*), itemsep=0em] \item $x_1=x_2=x_3$, \item $0<x_1=x_2<x_3$, \item $x_1>x_2$ and $x_2 \leq x_3$, \item $0=x_1<x_2\leq x_3$, or \item $q-1=x_1>x_2>x_3>0$. \end{enumerate} \end{construction}

-We partition the vertices in $\mV^2_{q, 2}$ into $q$ blocks indexed between $0$ and $q-1$.
+We partition the vertices in $\mV^2_{q, 2}$ into $q$ blocks indexed from~$0$ to $q-1$.
+Vertex $(x_1, x_2)$ is in block $\min(x_1,x_2)$.
 Within each block, we divide the vertices into two parts.
-Each vertex $(x_1, x_2)$ is in block $\min(x_1,x_2)$.
-Further, we say that $(x_1, x_2)$ is in the \emph{top part} if $x_1>x_2$ and in the \emph{bottom part} otherwise.
-For clarity, we assign a color to each edge $(x_1,x_2,x_3) \in \mE^2_{q}$ based on which of the above conditions it meets, cf. Fig.~\ref{fig:bigdganit} for a depiction.
+We say that $(x_1, x_2)$ is in the \emph{top part} if $x_1>x_2$ and in the \emph{bottom part} otherwise.
+For clarity, we assign a color to each edge $(x_1,x_2,x_3) \in \mE^2_{q}$ based on which of the above conditions it meets; cf. Fig.~\ref{fig:bigdganit} for a depiction.